 How to Develop an Effective Workplace Safety Program

 Routine safety training is associated with a 42% reduction in workplace injuries.
 If your safety training isn’t engaging, how useful is it?
 We're sharing five simple tips to help you create a better safety program at your company.

 1. Provide Regular Safety Training

-Providing ongoing safety training to all employees is essential for creating a culture of workplace safety.
+Providing regular, ongoing safety training to all employees is essential for creating a culture of workplace safety.
+Employee safety training is critical to a safe workplace.
+Consider adding these topics into your employee safety training program.
 Training doesn't just stop after day one.
 Whether you’re doing a quick daily refresher or a longer more formal safety training session, you need to choose a regular date and time.
 Effective safety training in the workplace is no different than other training.

 Whether it’s every morning at 8:30 am or it’s every Tuesday from 9 am to 9:30 am.
 Team members should be held accountable for being present at the meeting and arriving on time.

 - Assign employees Safety Courses to address near miss opportunities and property damage

 - Provide employees on-going safety material and training